tiloc/faiadashu/doc/sdc-capabilities.md

 Comprehensive support.

 Special support for read-only display of total score.

+Quantity requires the declaration of units.
+It does not support free-text entry for units.

 ##### Extensions
 - minValue
 - maxValue
 - maxDecimalPlaces
 - questionnaire-itemControl: slider
 - sliderStepValue
+- unitValueSet
+- unit

 #### decimal
 Comprehensive support.